nst1211/PSCFA/README.md

    python pep_main.py --pretrained=True --FA=True
    ```
 ##  Prediction
-After getting the trained model, we can use it to recognize new peptide sequences.
-First make sure you have prepared a FASTA file (test.fasta) containing the peptide sequence, run predictor.py,the script will read and encode the sequence, then load the pre-trained PSCFA model to predict the function of the sequence.
+After getting the trained PSCFA model, we can use it to recognize new peptide sequences.
+Firstly, you should to make sure you have prepared a FASTA file (test.fasta) containing the peptide sequences.
+Then, you can run the predictor.py and the script will read and encode the sequences.
+After that, the pre-trained PSCFA model is load to predict the function of the peptide sequences.
 The prediction results will be saved to the specified output folder.

 ##  Contact